-- In a small bowl, combine almond milk and apple cider vinegar.
+- In a small bowl, combine almond milk and Meyer lemon juice.
 Set aside.

 - In another small bowl, mix 2 TBSP flax meal with 4 TBSP warm water and set aside.

 - In a large bowl, sift together brown rice, whole wheat, and almond flour.
-Add in coconut sugar, light brown sugar, cinnamon, nutmeg, vanilla powder*, baking powder, and salt.
+Add in coconut sugar, cinnamon, nutmeg, vanilla powder*, baking powder, and salt.
 Whisk together.